-Assuming that the initial public offering price of our common stock is \$ per share (which is the midpoint of the estimated price range appearing on the cover page of this prospectus), the initial public offering price of our common stock will be substantially higher than the adjusted net tangible book value per share of our common stock, calculated as described below under "Dilution," immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will suffer an immediate dilution of \$ in as adjusted net tangible book value per share from the assumed initial public offering price, assuming an initial public offering price of our common stock of \$ per share (which is the midpoint of the estimated price range appearing on the cover page of this prospectus).
+The initial public offering price of our common stock is substantially higher than the adjusted net tangible book value per share of our common stock, calculated as described below under "Dilution," immediately after this offering.
+Therefore, if you purchase our common stock in this offering, you will suffer an immediate dilution of \$19.58 in as adjusted net tangible book value per share from the initial public offering price of \$17.00 per share.
 For more information, including information as to how we compute as adjusted net tangible book value per share, see "Dilution" below.